bb-wg02/cal_ds1/README.md

 prompt.ipynb
 report.ipynb
 coupon.csv
-All of them are in the top level of this directory.
+All of them are in the top level of this github directory.

 # Where to Look For Project Results
-Look at report.ipynb
+Look at report.ipynb for an overview, but most of the analysis and code is in prompt.ipynb

 # Potential Issues
 To run the prompt.ipynb code, need to choose whether you will source data from github, google drive, or your local drive.